-Join Bernard Pineda for an in-depth discussion in this video Work with relational data, part of Learning Symfony 3.
+Join Bernardo Pineda for an in-depth discussion in this video Work with relational data, part of Learning Symfony 3.

 - [Instructor] Now that we've handled data from one table,…in this case, Clients, let's work with relational data.…Let's open the exercise files.…Chapter four,…0408, start.…Let's drag it.…So behind the scenes, I've gone ahead and prepared…our booking engine.…I've processed the dates form to get our available rooms.…Don't worry, I've done nothing new…that we haven't done so already with the forms and routes.…Let's also add rooms to our database.…